Skip to content

 API Access

-When the 'API Access' feature is enabled, HTTP requests carrying this Access Token are allowed to access specified APIs.
+When the "API Access" feature is enabled, HTTP requests carrying this Access Token are allowed to access specified APIs.

 This feature supports configuring a rule list.
 The system will determine whether the current API is allowed to be accessed based on the first matching rule.